 Mental Health Educator https://www.pookyknightsmith.com

-On Friday 16th November, every class in school accessed a Mindfulness session.
-We learned strategies to help us deal with strong emotions and to help us feel relaxed.
+Our pupils have accessed mindfulness sessions and learned strategies to help them deal with strong emotions and to help them feel relaxed.

 Yoga sessions - EYFS

-On 22nd November 2018, our Early Years classes participated in a yoga session.
+Our Early Years classes have also participated in a yoga session.

 If you have any suggestions for the wellbeing faculty or would like to attend our next meeting.
 Please contact Rachael.firstname.lastname@example.org